Skip to content

 try:

-# Open the file for writing (w=write)
+# open file for writing (w=write)

 fic = open(FILE_NAME, "w")

-# Generate arbitrary content
+# generate arbitrary content

 for i in range(1, 101):

-# one line
+# a line

-line = f"login{i}:pwd{i}:uid{i}:gid{i}:infos{i}:dir{i}:shell{i}"
+ligne = f"login{i}:pwd{i}:uid{i}:gid{i}:infos{i}:dir{i}:shell{i}"

 # is written to the text file

-except IOError as error:
+except IOError as erreur:

 sys.exit()